pepkit/BiocProject/README.md

 devtools::install_github("pepkit/BiocProject")
 ```

-Create a new `BiocProject` object by passing your PEP configuration file:
+Read in both the metadata and data by passing your PEP configuration file:
 ```
 bp = BiocProject(file=ProjectConfig)
 ```